zosconnect/sample-nodejs-clients/README.md

-# Sample Node.js applications to access z/OS assets using z/OS Connect Enterprise Edition
+# Sample Node.js applications on z/OS

 This repository contains sample Node.js applications that demonstrates how you can combine data from multiple sources with API orchestration.
 The samples calls REST APIs created by z/OS Connect Enterprise Edition to access z/OS applications and data hosted in subsystems such as CICS, IMS and Db2.
 The samples are designed to work on z/OS and non-z/OS environments.